CDC Reports Lyme Disease Cases Tripling. Current Testing Methods Have Significant Shortcomings

 “Over 10% of people who have Lyme disease go on to suffer from chronic disease.
 It is unclear why some return to health while others do not.
 We hope this research may provide answers for those who develop chronic symptoms after Lyme disease.
 This could lead to interventions that may reduce or even mitigate chronic symptoms after Lyme disease.”Dr. Michal Caspi Tal, an Instructor and Team Lead at the Institute for Stem Cell Biology and Regenerative Medicine at Stanford University and a Visiting Scientist at MIT’s Department of Bioengineering.

 RightEye is an eye movement behavior biomarker company using advanced eye-tracking technology to revolutionize vision care and provide critical medical research.
-RightEye technology assesses patients’ binocular vision, visual impairment, reading disorders, and ocular motor performance issues by following an evidence-based, metrics-driven methodology.
+RightEye technology assesses patients’ visual tracking impairment and ocular motor performance issues by following an evidence-based, metrics-driven methodology.
 Using an advanced cloud-based platform, the RightEye Vision System provides data-rich reports and analyses that offer an objective, measurable way to view the quality of a person’s eye movement and monitor the success of various treatments.
 RightEye customers include recognized eye care providers, professional and amateur sports teams, hospital systems, rehabilitation facilities, and the U.S. military.